 Social Media Use Increases Depression and Anxiety

-Can Be Addictive
+Social Media Can Be Addictive

-Hinders Indirect Communication
+Social Media Hinders Indirect Communication

 Many professionals point out that social media communication has replaced face-to-face interaction and changed grammar and syntax through shortened versions and acronyms.
 The lack of communication can hinder a teen's ability to read body language and engage in a meaningful conversation away from a screen.
 It can also hinder their ability to form meaningful relationships in adulthood as well.

-Creates False Sense of Security
+Social Media Creates a False Sense of Security

 The Power of Social Media